aaronfc/unnamed-rts/docs/tasks.md

 - [X] Try https://github.com/amaccann/phaser-navmesh-generation with an empty tilemap (empty collisions array also) - check example and use the addSprite method.
 	- ⚠️  We are having errors just by importing the plugin. - Need to check
 	- Seems like not useful for us because it was implemented for phaser-ce
-- [o] Consider creating navmesh manually (or with an unknown plugin) and use: https://www.mikewesthad.com/navmesh/docs/#creating-a-navigation-mesh
+- [X] Consider creating navmesh manually (or with an unknown plugin) and use: https://www.mikewesthad.com/navmesh/docs/#creating-a-navigation-mesh
 	- [X] Generate the navmesh
 	- [X] Display the navmesh in some kind of debug
 	- [X] Test that findPath method returns a correct set of points
+- [.]
+Integrating Pathfinding
-	- [ ] Make villagers follow a path when commanding to move somewhere
+	- [X] Make villagers follow a path when commanding to move somewhere
+	- ⚠️  Path is not optimal at all for some cases.
+Seems like it might be related with the heuristic being used by the library we are using.
+It's calculating distance from centroids which, for some cases with really big squares it seems not to make sense.
+	- [ ] Make villagers use pathfinding for moving from and to a resource
 	- [ ] Same for enemies
-	- [ ] Update the navigational mesh when adding or removing buildings or resources
+	- [ ] Update the navigational mesh when adding new entities.
+	- [ ] Special case: removing buildings or resources
+	- [ ] Special case: buildings or resources in multiple quadrants (2, 3, 4?)
+	- [ ] Special case: building overriding one or more quadrants
+- [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
+Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
+- [ ] 🐛 When moving a group of entities.
+Because of collisions between them they will eventually get stuck trying to get as closest as possible to one point of the path.
 - [ ] Keep investigating solutions for pathfinding (get tasks from dev-notes)
 - [.]
 Research design possibilities for the game:
 	- [.]
 Check on free assets to add some basic styling to the game.